JetBrains/intellij-sdk-docs/topics/tutorials/editor_basics/working_with_text.md

 ## Defining the Menu Action's Visibility

-To determine conditions by which the action will be visible and available requires `EditorIllustrationAction` to override the `AnAction.update()` method.
+Determining conditions by which the action will be visible and available requires `EditorIllustrationAction` to override the `AnAction.update()` method.
 For more information, refer to [](action_system.md#overriding-the-anactionupdate-method).

 To work with a selected part of the text, it's reasonable to make the menu action available only when the following requirements are met: